varvet/serenade.js/README.md

 As you can see, these are just normal JavaScript objects.
 Serenade.js does not force you to use any kind of base object or class for models and controllers.

-Let us now register a view, we are using Serenade.js's own template language here:
+Let us now register a view, we are using Serenade.js's own template language:

 ``` coffeescript
 Serenade.registerView 'test', '''